 When your resume isn’t formatted in a way that is compatible with these ATS systems, it will become jumbled and inaccurately entered into the system, and this is if you are lucky.
 While it is rare, in the worst cases, it may not be entered at all.

 Can you imagine spending six months in a job search, sending what you really believed was your carefully written and beautifully designed resume created from a template, for more than 100 job opportunities?

 You know you were perfectly qualified for most of them.
 But you never received even a single call.

 What if, now nine months into your search, completely frustrated and dejected, your self-confidence flagging, you learn that your resume is not ATS compatible.
-You didn’t get a call because it was being rejected from all the applicant tracking systems.
+You didn’t get a call because it was becoming completely jumbled when entered into applicant tracking systems.
 Nobody even saw it!

 While I have blurred out the details, a quick search for resume templates will bring you to all sorts of non-ATS-compatible resume templates created in a columnar format such as the ones you see here.